Forensic psychology: Practice/direct service

-Evaluations and assessments are completed by forensic psychologists to assess a person's psychological state for legal purposes.
-Reasons for completing these evaluations can involve acquiring information for criminal court (such as insanity or incompetence), for criminal sentencing or parole hearings (often regarding a potential intellectual disability that prevents sentencing or one's risk of recidivism), for family court (including child custody or parental termination cases), or civil court (involving, for example, personal injury, competence to manage one's financial affairs, and psychological autopsies especially as related to testamentary capacity).
+Forensic psychologists complete evaluations and assessments to assess a person's psychological state for legal purposes.
+Reasons for completing these evaluations can involve acquiring information for criminal court (such as insanity, incompetence), sentencing; family court (including child custody or parental termination cases), or civil court (involving, for example, personal injury, competence to manage one's financial affairs, and psychological autopsies especially as related to testamentary capacity).
 Additional assessments that these professionals can perform include school threats.
-There is great debate about whether these Forensic Psychological evaluations constitute as health care treatment, with the majority of arguments claiming they do not.
-It is important to note that while a forensic psychologist is responsible for assessing and reporting results of an evaluation, they do not make decisions on "ultimate issues" such as competence to stand trial or service-connected disability for U.S. military veterans.
+Forensic psychologists also usually have to participate in court as a witness and assist judges, attorneys, or other court personnel in legal matters.
+This gives them the opportunity to help out as much as they can.
+Often times, their roles are evaluating the evidence, reviewing research, and advising on best practices.
+There is great debate about whether these Forensic Psychological evaluations constitute as health care treatment, with most arguments claiming they do not.
+A forensic psychologist is responsible for assessing and reporting results of an evaluation, but does not make decisions on "ultimate issues", such as competence to stand trial or service-connected disability for U.S. military veterans.
 Instead, the information provided by the expert evaluator is analyzed and is ruled on by the court which ordered the evaluation to take place.
+Recent research shows a trend toward using structured assessment tools in criminal responsibility evaluations.
+A study in Norway found that use of formal tools increased significantly over time, peaking at 58%, though it later declined slightly.
+These tools were closely linked to decisions regarding mental illness and legal responsibility.

 Treatment

-Forensic psychologists may be asked to administer psychological interventions to those who require or request services in both criminal and civil cases.
-In regard to criminal cases, forensic psychologists can work with individuals who have already been sentenced to reduce the likelihood of repeating his or her offense.
-In these cases, other treatments are frequently put together, especially for substance use disorder, sex offenders, mental illness, or anger management.
-As for civil proceedings, forensic psychology treats families going through divorce cases, custody cases, and psychological injuries as a result of some kind of trauma.
+Forensic psychologists may be asked to administer psychological interventions to those requiring or requesting services in both criminal and civil cases.
+Regarding criminal cases, forensic psychologists can work with individuals who have already been sentenced to reduce the likelihood of repeating their offense.
+Other treatments are frequently put together in these case, especially for substance use disorder, sex offenders, mental illness, or anger management.
+As for civil proceedings, forensic psychology treats families going through divorce cases, custody cases, and psychological injuries due to trauma.
 Treatment often occurs in forensic and state psychiatric hospitals, mental health centers, and private practices.